Week 14 NFL score predictions: A guide to best games, more

 Vaughn McClure's pick: The Falcons really don't have much going for them right now and have been dominated up front on both sides of the ball.
 Surely the Packers will try to steal what the Ravens did last week in terms of pressuring Matt Ryan.
 Although Aaron Rodgers has lost three in a row to the Falcons, his craftiness will be tough to defend, especially at home.
 Packers 28, Falcons 21

-Rob Demovsky's pick: Who knows how the Packers players will react this week after coach Mike McCarthy was fired.
+Rob Demovsky's pick: Who knows how the Packers' players will react this week after coach Mike McCarthy was fired.
 One school of thought: The players will want to show they weren't the problem, so they'll come out and play extra hard.
 Whatever the case, these are uncharted waters in Green Bay.
 Packers 24, Falcons 23

 FPI win projection: GB, 64.1 percent.
-These two teams have combined for one win over the last four weeks.
-Atlanta has had problems on both sides of the ball during its four-game losing streak, ranking second-worst in offensive efficiency (23.7) and eighth-worst in defensive efficiency (27.7) in that span.
+These two teams have combined for one win over the past four weeks.
+Atlanta has had problems on both sides of the ball during its four-game losing streak, ranking second worst in offensive efficiency (23.7) and eighth worst in defensive efficiency (27.7) in that span.

 What to watch for in fantasy: Rodgers has been struggling of late with three games of fewer than 16 fantasy points since Week 8, but this type of blocking edge should get him back to the 20-plus-points range.
 Read more.